NARRTC By-Laws

 Vacancies occurring in these offices before expiration of term may be filled by appointment of the Board of Governors until the next regular annual business meeting at which time the project members shall elect successors.

-In case of absence from the annual meeting by the President, or resignation prior to completion of an elected term, succession to presiding officer shall be President-Elect, Vice-President, Secretary, Treasurer or Board-appointed Presiding Officer pro tem.
+In case of absence from the annual meeting by the President, or resignation prior to completion of an elected term, succession to presiding officer shall be Past-President, President-Elect, Secretary, or Board-appointed Presiding Officer pro tempore.
 In the event that a member of the Executive Committee is unable or unwilling to fulfill the obligations of his or her office, the President will, after consulting with the remaining members of the Executive Committee, ask that member to resign.
 If the Executive Committee member is unwilling to resign, the member can be required, by majority vote of the remaining members, to have that individual removed from office.

 Section 1.
 President.